Akshay-VK/DaSHLab-Induction/README.md

 ---

-## The Assignment: Distributed Log Analyzer
+## The Assignment: Distributed Log Analyser

-You'll build a system that analyzes large sets of log files (like server logs) across multiple processes and nodes.
+You'll build a system that analyses large sets of log files (like server logs) across multiple processes and nodes.

 ---

-## Stage 1: Parallel Log Analyzer (MPI Basics)
+## Stage 1: Parallel Log Analyser (MPI Basics)

 ### Goal

-Take a simple sequential log analyzer and parallelize it using MPI so multiple processes can analyze logs simultaneously.
+Take a simple sequential log analyser and parallelize it using MPI so multiple processes can analyse logs simultaneously.

 ### What You'll Do

-1. **Understand the base code**: Study the provided `base_log_analyzer.py` to understand how sequential log analysis works.
+1. **Understand the base code**: Study the provided `base_log_analyser.py` to understand how sequential log analysis works.

-2. **Create `parallel_log_analyzer.py`** with the following architecture:
+2. **Create `parallel_log_analyser.py`** with the following architecture:
-   - **Rank 0 (Master)**:
+   - Rank 0 (Master):
      - Distributes log files to worker processes
      - Collects partial results from all workers
      - Aggregates and displays final results
-   - **Other Ranks (Workers)**:
+   - Other Ranks (Workers):
      - Receive assigned log files from master
-     - Analyze their assigned files
+     - Analyse their assigned files
      - Send counts back to master

 3. **Implement work distribution**: Decide how to partition log files among workers (round-robin, chunks, etc.).